markdflores/GMSHTutorials/readMe.txt

 Updates: 6/24/2016
 1) Additions: mode_I_crack.geo and wierzbicki.geo
 1.1) mode_I_crack.geo and wierzbicki.geo have not been tested for composites.
 The code is there to test it.
 Only solid isotropic elastic materials have been studied.
+2) dimpleInPlate.geo
+2.2) Problems
+-Prism elements - It doesn’t always produce hexahedral elements -Each compound surface has a unique mesh.
+This poses a problem where node connectivity is required -There are no periodic boundary conditions for the surface.
+Although the front surface and the back surface have the same curvature.
+The mesh doesn’t line up.
+Period boundary conditions is still being worked through.

 Updates: 6/23/2016
 1) Deletion: fep-composites.geo, fep-solid-composites.geo, composite-hip.geo.